rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 ## Delete

-Select tasks to be deleted and delete from the Edit menu.
+Select tasks to be deleted and delete from the Edit menu or the `backspace` button.

 {{< figure src="/images/add/delete.png" alt="" position="center" style="border-radius: 8px;" >}}

+## Profiles

+Either add or delete profiles.
+A profile is only a catalog where data about tasks are saved.
+See tag about `config-file` where RsyncUI stores files.

+{{< figure src="/images/add/profiles.png" alt="" position="center" style="border-radius: 8px;" >}}

+## Shell commands

+The user can execute shellcommands ahead and after a synchronization task.
+Be carefull with this option, most likely for the advanced user.

+{{< figure src="/images/add/shellcommands.png" alt="" position="center" style="border-radius: 8px;" >}}

+## Data about tasks

+The following are data about tasks:

 ### Task

-- synchronize, which is default and keeps source and destination in sync
+- `synchronize`, which is default and keeps source and destination in sync
-- [snapshots](/post/snapshots/), save changes and deletes ahead of a synchronize
+- `snapshot`, save changes and deletes ahead of a synchronize
-- syncremote, remote is source, synchronize a remote source to a local volume
+- `syncremote`, remote is source, synchronize a remote source to a local volume
 - Dont´t add `/`
   - by default a trailing `/` is added to both source and destination